netdata/blog/blog/2022-11-28-speedtest.md

 - Prefer using an Ethernet cable whenever possible
 - And if you must use Wi-Fi, prefer the less congested 5 GHz band and move closer to your router to minimize transmission distance, noise, and signal loss
 - Try restarting your wireless router to have it automatically reconnect to the least congested channel available
-- If all else fails, try contacting your ISP.
+- Check your router/network configurations and/or try contacting your ISP.

 ### Bytes consumed